 Ideally, growers will want to put canola on aeration as soon as it comes off the field.
 Cooling hot grain within the first 24 hours is important for safe long-term storage.
-Removing moisture that sweats from all canola — but especially tough canola (10-12% moisture) — is also important.
+This also removes moisture that sweats from all canola.
 Conditioning achieves both of these steps.

 Here are a few handy tips: